MateusProvensi/Rock-Paper-Scissors-Lizard-and-Spok/README.md

-# Rock Paper Scissors Spock Lizard (🥌,🧻, ✂, 🖖, 🦎)
+# Rock, Paper, Scissors, Spock and Lizard (🥌,🧻, ✂, 🖖 and 🦎)

+### 📚History abstract

-RPSSL is an adaptation of the popular game 'Rock Paper Scissors', it was popularized by TBBT series.
+  RPSSL (Rock, Paper, Scissors, Spock and Lizard) is an adaptation of the popular game 'Rock Paper Scissors', it was popularized by TBBT series.

 ### 🎮🕹How to play